- Is the free trial somehow limited?

 Do I need iTunes to run beaTunes?

-No. For the 64 bit version of beaTunes 4 you don't need any other software - however, beaTunes works very well together with iTunes.
+No. For the 64 bit versions of beaTunes 4 and later you don't need any other software - however, beaTunes works very well together with iTunes and the macOS Music app.

-For beaTunes 4 for 32-bit Windows and beaTunes 3 you still need QuickTime, but not iTunes.
-On OS X, QuickTime is always installed as part of the operating system.
+For beaTunes 4/4.5 for 32-bit Windows and beaTunes 3 you still need QuickTime, but not iTunes.
+On macOS, QuickTime is always installed as part of the operating system.
 On Windows, QuickTime comes with iTunes.
 If you don't have iTunes installed, you can download QuickTime from here.

 - How do I get started?